IE-bank-team/ie-bank-infrastructure/modules/network/network-manager/network-group/README.md

 ### Parameter: `networkManagerName`

 The name of the parent network manager.
-Required if the template is used in a standaluno deployment.
+Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string